Are you there for the hotel or for the activities or both?

 In my experience, the adventure isn’t within the walls but rather outside them with all the other keen scuba divers and the boat crew who have a whole lot of stories and tales to share with you.

-When booking my liveaboard dive trips, the marine life and whatever chances I might have at finding my blue whale, are the goal for an amazing vacation.
+When booking my liveaboard dive trips, the marine life and whatever chances I might have at finding my minke whale and humpback whales, are the goal for an amazing vacation.
 Check out these blogs about the swim with whale trips on the Great Barrier Reef.

 So a destination, known for big things such as the Great Barrier Reef, seems to always be in my search list when looking up my next vacation plans.